Dowens’ Rest, Maine, US

 Dowens’ Rest is an old town, founded quickly after Spiralist colonists landed in the bigger port city of Draille.
 Despite being a small town DR is a pillar of the US Spiral Church.
 Many of the faith’s strongest followers came from the northeast coast, and many more visit to pay homage to one of the “birthplaces” of the US Spiral.

-Three families are seen as DR’s founding pillars: the Dowens family, the Revallio family, and the Le Rune family.
+Three families are seen as DR’s founding pillars: the Dowens family, the Renall family, and the Le Rune family.
 All three still hold power today.

 Lissi, Bratvo Procence, Savo